-If a DS operand specifies a constant in subfield 4, and no length is specified in subfield 3, the assembler determines the length of the data and reserves appropriate amount of storage.
-It does not assemble the constant.
-The ability to specify data and have the assembler calculate the storage area that would required for such data is a convenience to the programmer.
+If a DS operand specifies a constant in subfield 4, and no length is specified in subfield 3, the assembler determines the length of the data and reserves the appropriate amount of storage.
+It does not The ability to assemble the constant. specify data and have the assembler calcuwould late the storage area that required for such data is a convenience to the programmer.
 If he knows the general format of the data that will be placed in the storage area during program execution, all he needs to do is show it as the fourth subfield in a DS operand.
 The assembler then determines the correct amount of storage to be reserved, thus relieving the programmer of length considerations.